Sign up and send money with a digital money transfer specialist in four steps:

 What’s the best way to send money to South Korea?

 Online money transfer providers typically offer the strongest exchange rates and lowest fees on money transfers to South Korea.
-ACH transfers through banks, account-to-account transfers through PayPal and other options are available but come with high fees, weak rates and longer turnaround times.
+Direct bank transfers, account-to-account transfers through PayPal and other options are available but come with high fees, weak rates and long turnaround.

 Digital money transfer specialists

-South Korean won isn’t a popular currency, which means banks may not offer them.
-If your bank in Ireland does support won, beware of high fees and wide margins on the exchange rate compared to digital and other options.
+South Korean won aren’t a popular currency, which means banks may not offer them.
+If your local bank does support won, beware of high fees and wide margins on the exchange rate compared to digital and other options.

 Digital money transfer service